Captain-Bacon/Reddit_Getter/README.md

 Key points about the structure:

-* **Timestamps:** `created_utc` provides the raw Unix epoch time, while `created_iso` offers a human-readable ISO 8601 format.
+- **Timestamps:** `created_utc` provides the raw Unix epoch time, while `created_iso` offers a human-readable ISO 8601 format.
-* **Media:** `post_details.media_info` is a list containing objects for each detected media item (images, videos, embeds).
+- **Media:** `post_details.media_info` is a list containing objects for each detected media item (images, videos, embeds).
 The `type` field helps identify the kind of media.
 If the `--include-raw-media` flag is used, additional fields prefixed with `_raw_` containing extensive PRAW metadata will appear within `post_details`.
-* **Comments:** The `comments` list contains top-level comment objects.
+- **Comments:** The `comments` list contains top-level comment objects.
 Each comment object has a `replies` field which is itself a list containing replies to *that* comment, creating a nested structure.
 The `depth` field indicates the nesting level (0 for direct replies to the post).

+## Media Download Feature

+This script can optionally download media (images, GIFs, and some videos) from the main post and/or comments **when running in interactive mode.**

+**How it works:**

+- After the main data extraction is complete and the JSON output is ready (either printed or saved), the script checks for potential media URLs.
+- For the **main post**, it looks at the structured `media_info` within the `post_details` section of the JSON, extracting URLs for types like `image` and `reddit_video` (if they point directly to downloadable files like `.jpg`, `.png`, `.gif`, `.mp4`).
+- For **comments**, it scans the `body` text of each fetched comment (and its replies) for direct links to Reddit's media hosting domains (`i.redd.it`, `preview.redd.it`) that end in common image extensions (`.jpg`, `.jpeg`, `.png`, `.gif`).
+- If any potential media URLs are found, you will be prompted to confirm if you want to download them and specify the scope (post, comments, or both).
+- Downloaded media files are saved into a **new folder** created in the same directory as the output JSON file.
+This folder will have the **same name as the JSON file (without the `.json` extension)**.
+For example, if the output is saved as `my_post_output.json`, media will be saved in a folder called `my_post_output/`.

+**Limitations for Reddit Videos:**

+- Reddit-hosted videos downloaded by this script will **not have sound**.
+This is because Reddit stores video and audio as separate files/streams, and this script currently only downloads the primary video stream (typically the `.mp4` file found in the media info).
+- Images and GIFs are downloaded as expected.

 ## Technical Notes on Data Retrieval

 This script utilises the [PRAW (Python Reddit API Wrapper)](https://praw.readthedocs.io/en/stable/) library to interact with the official Reddit API.
 Understanding a little about how PRAW fetches data, particularly comments, can be helpful:

-* **Comment Limits (`--comments N`):** When you specify a limit for top-level comments, the script first sets `submission.comment_limit` in PRAW.
+- **Comment Limits (`--comments N`):** When you specify a limit for top-level comments, the script first sets `submission.comment_limit` in PRAW.
 This provides an initial hint to PRAW for its first API request for comments.
 However, to ensure all potential comments are considered (especially those hidden behind "load more comments" placeholders), the script then calls `submission.comments.replace_more(limit=None)`.
 This PRAW method makes further API calls if necessary to expand those placeholders and retrieve more comments.
 Finally, the script iterates through the fetched top-level comments and stops once your specified limit (`N`) is reached.
 So, it's a combination of PRAW's fetching capabilities and the script's own iteration and counting to meet your exact requirement.

-* **Comment Depth (`--depth D`):** Control over comment reply depth is primarily handled by this script after PRAW fetches the comment data.
+- **Comment Depth (`--depth D`):** Control over comment reply depth is primarily handled by this script after PRAW fetches the comment data.
 When PRAW retrieves comments (and their replies via `replace_more()`), the Reddit API usually sends replies down to a certain default nesting level.
 PRAW does not offer a direct way to tell the API "only send replies N levels deep."
 Instead, this script recursively processes the comment tree provided by PRAW.
 If a reply's current depth in the tree (where 0 is a direct reply to the post, 1 is a reply to that, etc.) meets or exceeds your specified `--depth D`, the script includes that comment but provides an empty list for its `replies`.
 For example, `--depth 0` will give you only the top-level comments, and their `replies` field will be `[]`. `--depth 1` will give top-level comments, and their direct replies (depth 1 comments) will be included with their `replies` field set to `[]`.

-* **PRAW's Role:** In essence, PRAW handles the complexities of direct API communication, authentication, and provides convenient Python objects representing Reddit posts, comments, etc. This script then intelligently uses these PRAW objects, directs PRAW to fetch further data where needed (like expanding comments), and then processes, filters, and structures this information into the final JSON output according to your specified options.
+- **PRAW's Role:** In essence, PRAW handles the complexities of direct API communication, authentication, and provides convenient Python objects representing Reddit posts, comments, etc. This script then intelligently uses these PRAW objects, directs PRAW to fetch further data where needed (like expanding comments), and then processes, filters, and structures this information into the final JSON output according to your specified options.

 For more in-depth information on PRAW itself, please refer to the [official PRAW documentation](https://praw.readthedocs.io/en/stable/).

 ## Troubleshooting

-* **Authentication Errors (`APIAuthenticationError`)**:
+- **Authentication Errors (`APIAuthenticationError`)**:
-  * Double-check your `REDDIT_CLIENT_ID` and `REDDIT_USER_AGENT` in your `.env` file.
+  - Double-check your `REDDIT_CLIENT_ID` and `REDDIT_USER_AGENT` in your `.env` file.
-  * Ensure the `REDDIT_USER_AGENT` is unique and includes your Reddit username.
+  - Ensure the `REDDIT_USER_AGENT` is unique and includes your Reddit username.
-  * If you have a `REDDIT_REFRESH_TOKEN` in your `.env` file, it might be invalid or expired.
+  - If you have a `REDDIT_REFRESH_TOKEN` in your `.env` file, it might be invalid or expired.
 Try removing it (leave it blank) and re-running the script to go through the authorization process again and get a new refresh token.
-  * Confirm that the `REDIRECT_URI` in your Reddit app settings is exactly `http://localhost:8080`.
+  - Confirm that the `REDIRECT_URI` in your Reddit app settings is exactly `http://localhost:8080`.
-* **Post Not Found (`PostRetrievalError`)**: Verify the Reddit URL is correct and the post hasn't been deleted or made private.
+- **Post Not Found (`PostRetrievalError`)**: Verify the Reddit URL is correct and the post hasn't been deleted or made private.
-* **Rate Limits**: If you encounter errors mentioning rate limits, wait a while before trying again.
+- **Rate Limits**: If you encounter errors mentioning rate limits, wait a while before trying again.
 The script has a basic retry mechanism, but excessive requests can still be blocked.
-* **Dependencies Not Found (`ModuleNotFoundError`)**: Ensure you have activated the correct Conda environment or virtual environment (`source venv/bin/activate` or `conda activate <env_name>`) before running `pip install -r requirements.txt` and before running the script.
+- **Dependencies Not Found (`ModuleNotFoundError`)**: Ensure you have activated the correct Conda environment or virtual environment (`source venv/bin/activate` or `conda activate <env_name>`) before running `pip install -r requirements.txt` and before running the script.
-* **File Saving Issues (`OutputError`)**: Check that you have write permissions in the directory where the script is trying to save the output file.
+- **File Saving Issues (`OutputError`)**: Check that you have write permissions in the directory where the script is trying to save the output file.

 For more detailed diagnostics, run the script with the `--verbose` flag and check the console output, or use `--log-file <filepath>` to save logs to a file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Media Download Feature

-This script can optionally download media (images, GIFs, and some videos) from the main post and/or comments when running in interactive mode.
-Media files are saved to a folder named after the output JSON file.

-**Limitations for Reddit Videos:**

-* Reddit-hosted videos downloaded by this script will **not have sound**.
-This is because Reddit stores video and audio as separate files/streams, and this script only downloads the video stream (the .mp4 file).
-* Images and GIFs are downloaded as expected.